 Creating the Vegan Cheesecake Filling

-In a stand mixer bowl with the paddle attachment, combine 227 grams (1 tub) of cream cheese with 40 g (3 tbsp) white sugar.
-There is no need to bring the cream cheese to room temperature as it will soften up quickly when making the filling.
+In a stand mixer bowl fitted with the paddle attachment, combine 227 grams (1 tub) of cream cheese with 40 g (3 tbsp) white sugar.
+There’s no need to bring the cream cheese to room temperature – it softens quickly as you mix, which keeps this recipe fast and fuss-free.

-Add 1 tbsp lemon juice, 1 tsp lemon zest and 1 tbsp vanilla bean paste.
-Mix for 2-3 minutes until light and fully combined.
+Add 1 tbsp lemon juice, 1 tsp lemon zest, and 1 tbsp vanilla bean paste.
+Mix for 2–3 minutes until the filling is smooth, light, and fully combined.

 Constructing the Dessert

-The dessert comes together quickly so gather all of your components and then it’s time to build the cheesecake.
+This dessert comes together quickly, so gather all of your components before you begin assembling the glasses.

 Add a few teaspoons of strawberry jam.